MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/add-licenses-using-product-key.md

 # Add licenses to or extend a paid subscription by using a Microsoft 365 product key

 Prepaid licenses are issued to you as a 25-character alphanumeric code.
 After you have purchased the licenses you need, you can add them to your subscription.
-You can also use a product key to extend the expiration date of your subscription.
+You can also use a product key to extend the expiration date of your existing prepaid subscription.

 > [!NOTE]
 > If you don't want to purchase a new product key, you can always choose to add a credit card or bank account to your subscription to pay for more licenses or to extend your subscription expiration date.
 For more information, see [Renew your subscription](../subscriptions/renew-your-subscription.md).